 A pacemaker is a small electrical device that's implanted in the chest to help the heart beat regularly for people with some heart problems.

-Pacemaker implantation is a common procedure with around 40,000 operations carried out in England each year.
+Pacemaker implantation is a common procedure with over 70,000 procedures carried out in England each year.

 The pacemaker has two parts: the leads and a pulse generator.
 The pulse generator houses the battery and a tiny computer.
 The leads are wires that are threaded through the veins into the heart and implanted into the heart muscle.
 They send impulses from the pulse generator to the heart muscle, as well as sense the heart's electrical activity.

 Each impulse causes the heart to contract.
 The pacemaker may have one to three leads, depending on the type of pacemaker:

 - Single-chamber pacemakers use one lead in the upper chambers (atria) or lower chambers (ventricles) of the heart